November 24, 2020 Blog

-Get to know SpArc Services, a first-year resident artist organization with a mission to support people with disabilities by providing programs and services that encourage inclusion, independence, and personal achievement.
+Get to know SpArc Services, one of our amazing resident artist organizations with a mission to support people with disabilities by providing programs and services that encourage inclusion, independence, and personal achievement.

 Just like their name, they’re sparking a love for the arts in their clients through their Cultural Arts Center with fine arts classes or trips to cultural sites.
-Take a deep-dive into this curious 10-minute Q&A and learn just how awesome this organization is.
-The responses were a collaborative effort between Kathleen Nace, Director of Cultural Arts; Camille Estacio, Virtual Program Coordinator; and their marketing team.
+Enjoy this Q&A with responses by Michael Merriman, a SpArc Services participant.

 The creative/artistic life can often feel isolating.
 What do you do to counteract that?

 I spend my time in many different places throughout the week so that I can connect with multiple different peers and community members.
 I come once a week to the studio at Cherry Street Pier to work on my art and soap-making and to interact with the community.
 I also spend time on SpArc Service’s virtual program, and in our day program.
 In addition, I volunteer at a local hospital once a week.

 It’s impossible to hum while holding your nose.
 Go ahead, try it!

 In 50 years, what will people be nostalgic for and why?